 Editorial projects

-Geomicrobiology, Volume 2: Natural and anthropogenic settings“, Lucian Staicu & Larry Barton (eds), Springer, 2023 (in preparation).
+Geomicrobiology: Natural and anthropogenic settings“, Lucian Staicu and Larry Barton (eds), Springer, 2024 (link)

 Special issue: “Microbial Biominerals: Towards New Functions and Resource Recovery” (link)